 The message itself is friendly and basically refers to the fact that we’ve identified that someone from the company visited our website and seemed interested in our service.
 That’s followed by reference to the free trial available, while also reassuring the recipient that their details have not been added to a mailing list.

-By creating an email template that can be edited to personalise it in a few ways, it would take you a minimal amount of effort to contact any companies that have visited your website in the previous day.
+By creating an email template that can be edited to personalise it in a few ways, you would need a minimal amount of effort to contact any companies that have visited your website in the previous day(s).
 Of course, there are no guarantees of response but, based on our experience, it’s a strategy worth considering.
 Even if you only got a 1 in 10 success rate, that’s better than nothing.

 You will have your own preferred methods to try and bridge the gap between knowledge that a company has visited your website, and an individual that you’d like to be speaking to.